 Q: Can you tell us a little bit about your team/workflow?

-I have two people I work with—a full time project manager and a part-time photographer (usually my husband, or a local photographer).
+My team consists of myself and a full time PR specialist.
 At any given time, we have a number of posts/projects in various stages of completion including our regular organic content, as well as sponsored or partnered content.
-We work at a co-working space called WeWork in downtown Boston – it has some elements of a traditional office space, but with a more creative and entrepreneurial vibe.

 Q: What is a typical day in the life (office) like for you?